filecoin-project/filecoin-docs/docs/mine/spacerace.md

 3. For smaller miners, when all sectors are put into a single window, missing just one deadline/window wipes out all the power for 24 hours.
 Power will automatically recover if a valid WindowPoSt is submitted 24 hours later, when the missed deadline reopens.
 Just make sure that your miner is running and has enough CPU for PoSt.

 4. Chain/miner nodes crashed.
-Check `lotus sync wait` in this case, if your `Taget Height` is not equal to `Height` or status is not `Completed`, that means you are not fully synced.
+Run `lotus sync wait` and check the output.
+If your `Target Height` is not equal to `Height` or status is not `Completed`, that means you are not fully synced.

 #### How do I demonstrate a sector upgrade?